Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_17.md

 {{> DiffBox tutorialName="angular-meteor" step="17.9"}}

-And verify that we have `angular-ui-bootstrap` dependency in the module definition, because we will use `$modal` service later.
+And verify that we have `ui.bootstrap` dependency in the module definition, because we will use `$modal` service later.

 {{> DiffBox tutorialName="angular-meteor" step="17.10"}}